youldash/iOS/LanguageBasics/README.md

 ## FlowerShop 4.0

-The objective of this exercise is to further refine [FlowerShop 3.0](https://github.com/youldash/iOS/tree/master/LanguageBasics#flowershop-30), in addition to adding a few extra classes so that the FlowerShop concept is filly adopted, and implemented.
+The objective of this exercise is to further refine [FlowerShop 3.0](https://github.com/youldash/iOS/tree/master/LanguageBasics#flowershop-30), in addition to adding a few extra classes so that the FlowerShop concept is filly adopted, and implemented... **Well, kind of :)**

 ### Subclassing GardenRose from Flower